Very few assets have stood the test of time, especially in raging inflationary environments.

 If the turnkey property is newly renovated with state-of-the-art appliances, higher-quality renters will want to rent these turnkey homes and apartments.
-Tenants willing to pay more for high-end properties generally have well-paying six-figure jobs and higher credit scores.
+Tenants willing to pay more for high-end properties generally have well-paying six-figure jobs and excellent credit scores.
 It will never be a problem finding new tenants.

 Another idea is to buy turn key homes in a cheaper real estate market, rent it while waiting for the market to turn around, and sell the key home at a profit.
 With the trend in remote work, we have noticed that houses in many Tier 3 cities increased rapidly, significantly boosting the average net worth for investors.